TateTaylorOH/The-Northern-Sea/QUESTS.md

 After an upset in the Republic of Pirates help restore order to the archipelago or risk the onset of a bloodly pirate civil war.

-## An Ancient Evil (Toft Arc)
+## An Ancient Evil (Dunbarrow Arc)

 Something sinister is stirring under the waters in the east.
-The denezins of the small tribal community of Toft have begun to act strange and it is up to you to discover the source of this threat before it is too late.
+The denezins of the small village of Dunbarrow have begun to act strange and it is up to you to discover the source of this threat before it is too late.

 ## The Western Sea (Shadow War Arc)